waterbear-cloud/paco/docs/paco-config.rst

       - The default path to load from the origin.
       - CloudFront
     * - domain_aliases
-      - List of DNS_ AIM schemas
+      - List of DNS_ Paco schemas
       - .. fa:: times
       -
       -
       - List of DNS for the Distribution
       - CloudFront
     * - factory
-      - Container of CloudFrontFactory_ AIM schemas
+      - Container of CloudFrontFactory_ Paco schemas
       - .. fa:: times
       -
       -
       - CloudFront Factory
       - CloudFront
     * - origins
-      - Container of CloudFrontOrigin_ AIM schemas
+      - Container of CloudFrontOrigin_ Paco schemas
       - .. fa:: times
       -
       -